Keillat Limmud and Tamid Registration for the 2019-2020 school year is now open. Please click here to register!

 This program includes Judaics, Hebrew, Tefilah (prayer), Chuggim (art-based workshops), and project-based programming.

 Kindergarten – Basic Hebrew Introduction, Shabbat and the festivals, Mitzvot, How We Treat Each Other, family education, and a new student Consecration service.

-1st Grade – Torah, Aleph Bet Studies, Introduction to the Chaggim (festivals), Mitzvot, Our Commandments, and Hebrew with a focus on alephbet.
+1st Grade – Torah, Introduction to the Chaggim (festivals), Mitzvot, Our Commandments, and Hebrew with a focus on alephbet.

 Tefila – Prayer – We value spending time learning and participating as a youth community in weekly prayer.
 K-2nd grade families join one of our education faculty at the beginning of each session.
 3-6th grade students participate weekly in tefilah with our clergy.